-Spotter
+110. Spotter

 A person whose primary responsibility is to prevent injuries by protecting the head, neck, back and shoulders area of a top person during the performance of a stunt, pyramid or toss.
-All "Spotters" must be your own team's members and be trained in proper spotting techniques.
+All "Spotters" must be trained in proper spotting techniques.